jessonfoo/p002/week_4/9_cultural_blog.md

 [Week 4 Home](./)

-# U2.W4 Pairing and Giving Feedback
+# U2.W4 Dealing with Conflict

 ## Learning Competencies
-- Identify one emotion that arose during a pairing session
-- Describe kind, actionable, and specific feedback
-- Discuss the feeling of vulnerablity when pairing and reading feedback
+- Describe how you delt with conflict
+- Evaluate whether your actions produced positive or negative reactions

-## Releases 0: Use Template
+## Release 0:

 First, create a new HTML file for your this post in your [USERNAME].github.io website.
 Create a new HTML file and use the date to name it `week4_cultural_blog.html`.
 Copy the Code from your `blog_template`.

+## Release 1:
+Remember the [compass of shame](http://southdown.on.ca/publications/articles/Compass-of-Shame.pdf)?
+Oftentimes when we have a conflict with someone we use one of our strategies for dealing with shame.

+Conduct some research on strategies for identifying the sources for conflict then discuss a time you had a conflict in your life.
+Identify the reason you had the conflict and whether your actions made it better or worse.

-Open your file and write a response to the following questions using the HTML you've learned.
+Once you've opened your file, write a response to each exercise using the HTML you've learned to set up the file:

-By now you should have completed two guided pairing sessions, three peer-pairing sessions, and submitted/received 5 pieces of feedback.
-(If you haven't, make sure you've 1.
-Submitted feedback for your session and 2.
-You've rated at least 20 pieces of feedback for unit 1.

-## Release 1: Write your Blog
-Discuss (at least) the following in your blog post:
-#### Pairing:
-- What was it like to pair with others to solve challenges?
-- Was something particularly fun or rewarding?
-- Was something frustrating and difficult for you?

-#### Feedback
+1. Discuss a time you had an emotional conflict with someone.
+What was it about?
+What happened?
+2. What was the source of the conflict?
-- How did you feel when you read your feedback?
+3. How did you handle that conflict?
-- Was the feedback you received helpful to your learning?
-- Based on the feedback you've received, what are you going to do to improve next time you pair?
-- How was it to write feedback?
-- What was most difficult for you when writing feedback for your pair?

-Overall, what do you think of using pairing and feedback to guide your learning?

-*Remember, there is no minimum length, but write this for an audience.*
+4. Did your actions make the conflict better or worse?
+5. If you could go back, what would you do differently, if anything?
+6. What did you learn from this experience?

-## Release 2: Submission!
+## Release 2: Make it Live!
-Link to your blog on the index of your github.io site and sync your changes.
+Link to your blog on the index of your site and sync your changes.

 Share your blog on the google+ community under "Blog Posts!"
 Read others blogs.
 What did you like about them?

-Post a comment on their community post to start a discussion or give some feedback.
-Consider sharing your blog post on Reddit as well.
+Comment on their post!